Behavioral Scientist.

 Media Coverage

-My research and writing has appeared in several media outlets, including the Washington Post, USA Today, Time Magazine and NPR.
+Dupree’s research and writing has appeared in several media outlets, including the Washington Post, Los Angeles Times, USA Today, Time Magazine and NPR.

 The Washington Post